shini4i/argo-watcher/docs/operations/troubleshooting.md

 ## Managed-images annotation is rejected

-**Symptom:** the deployment fails immediately, reporting `ArgoCD API Error: invalid format for argo-watcher/managed-images annotation: "<entry>" is not alias=image`.
+**Symptom:** the deployment fails immediately, reporting `Git write-back error: invalid format for argo-watcher/managed-images annotation: "<entry>" is not alias=image`.

-Despite the label, nothing was asked of Argo CD — the annotation is parsed locally, before the write-back, and every failure on that path is reported through the same template.

 Each entry must read `alias=image`.
 Whitespace around the `=` is ignored, so `app = myimage` is accepted, but neither half may be empty or contain whitespace of its own, and the image may not contain a second `=`.